KushTrip/EnviroLens_Data_Engineering/README.md

 ```

 **5. Expected Output:**
 Docker will automatically pull the MongoDB image, build the Python environment, and execute ingest.py.
+You will see:
-You will see the container logs in your terminal confirming the successful database connection,
+* the container logs in your terminal confirming the successful database connection,
-the clearing of old data,
+* the clearing of old data,
-scanning for missing values,
+* scanning for missing values,
-dropping corrupted rows,
+* dropping corrupted rows,
-and the insertion of clean data.
+* and the insertion of clean data.
 The Python container will gracefully exit with Code 0 upon completion.

 **6. Execute Business Logic Queries (User Stories)**